-B. Reports of sexual abuse/harassment/staff sexual misconduct - all offenders are encouraged to report to staff if he/she has been victimized or the offender has knowledge of sexual abuse/harassment/staff sexual misconduct within the DOC.
+All offenders are encouraged to report to staff if he/she has been victimized or the offender has knowledge of sexual abuse/harassment/staff sexual misconduct within the DOC.

 1. Methods for reporting: offender responses to the PREA checklist, direct reporting, anonymous/third-party reporting, or reporting on the DOC sexual abuse telephone helpline.

-a) Sexual Violence Prevention (PREA) Checklist: all offenders are interviewed by trained staff, using a screening checklist upon arrival to a facility.
+b) Sexual Violence Prevention (PREA) Checklist: all offenders are interviewed by trained staff, using a screening checklist upon arrival to a facility.

-b) Direct report: any staff, contractor, or volunteer who receives a verbal or written report of sexual abuse/harassment or staff sexual misconduct must immediately notify the watch commander/duty officer and complete a confidential incident report.
+c) Direct report: any staff, contractor, or volunteer who receives a verbal or written report of sexual abuse/harassment or staff sexual misconduct must immediately notify the watch commander/duty officer and complete a confidential incident report.
 Staff must report any communication, including rumors from staff or offenders that may indicate sexual abuse, harassment, or staff sexual misconduct has occurred, regardless of any established professional privilege.

-d) DOC sexual abuse helpline: anyone may contact the sexual abuse helpline by dialing (651) 603-6798 and following the prompts.
+e) DOC sexual abuse helpline: anyone may contact the sexual abuse helpline by dialing (651) 603-6798 and following the prompts.
 Prompts are provided in English and Spanish.
 Offenders making the call from a DOC offender telephone may use the collect call option and are not charged for the call.
 The helpline is advertised in all DOC facilities in programming, living units, and other areas frequented by offenders.
 OSI staff reviews and investigates any messages received on the helpline.

-e) Outside agencies: offenders may report sexual abuse/harassment/staff sexual misconduct to an outside agency directly or through a third party.
+f) Outside agencies: offenders may report sexual abuse/harassment/staff sexual misconduct to an outside agency directly or through a third party.

 2. Incident in progress: